-There’s nothing like Bryce Canyon on earth.
-It is the largest consolidation of hoodoos in the world, and one of our nation’s most sublime settings.
+There’s nothing on this earth like Bryce Canyon.
+It is the largest consolidation of hoodoos in the world and one of our nation’s most sublime settings.

 Having been here at Bryce the past few days I have learned some things.
 In addition to that, I have a adult son named Bryce that I love very much.
 Therefore, my advice to visitors and my son is the same.

 I headed down the Queen’s Garden Trail @ 08:15 on a Monday morning.
 A few small groups of people hit the path around the same time, but it was easy to separate from them and have a magical stroll through beautiful surroundings.

 On the way back up two hours later, the trail was a river of hikers.

 It was as if everyone’s alarm had gone off at the same time.